 Note: When this post was first shared, I got a lot of questions about the wristlets.
 My first ones were purchased at a sports store when we lived in Australia.
 I haven’t seen them in our local shops here in New Zealand.
 Replacements in recent years have been special ordered from Fly Active (not a referral link, just sharing the love).

 What to do?
 I considered shoe tags, but personally I dislike them.
 Plus, I wear different shoes running, walking, and hiking.
 I considered a customised ID wristband, but know that I wouldn’t wear it reliably making it yet another partial solution at best.

-An unexpected solution arose when Kidecals offered an opportunity to try their durable personalised labels that can stand up to the dishwasher and laundry washers/dryers, stick to just about anything, yet can be removed damage free.
-I’m always dubious of such product claims, so when my order arrived, I cut a few pieces from the top of the sheet and put them through their paces on test articles (both fabric and hard surfaces) before trying them on anything important.
-No issues at all.
+An unexpected solution arose when Kidecals offered an opportunity to try their durable personalised labels that can stand up to the dishwasher and laundry washers/dryers, stick to just about anything, yet be removed damage free.
+I’m always dubious of product claims, so when my order arrived, I cut a few pieces from the top of the sheet and put them through their paces on test articles (both fabric and hard surfaces) before trying them on anything important.
+No issues.
 Very impressed!
-Their quality is excellent and it’s well worth paying for the long-term durability.
+The quality is excellent and they lived up to their claims.